ririnto/mcpserver-stdio-bundle/README.md

 ### Docker (GHCR)

 * `--network host` is required so the container can reach the **JetBrains IDE MCP Server** on the host.
+* **Linux only:** Docker host networking works only on Linux.
+On macOS, the library calls `127.0.0.1` inside the container, which resolves to the container itself, so it cannot reach the IDE MCP Server on the host.
 * Set `IJ_MCP_SERVER_PORT` explicitly to match your IDE configuration.
 * `TZ` and `LANG` are optional but help with consistent timestamps and UTF-8 output.